 Things continue to improve 🙂 HP has finally updated the LightScribe System Software to run on Windows 8.
 To download this latest version Go Here Enjoy Scribers … 🙂

-As of December 2013 HP have finally pulled the plug on their LightScribe support website – LightScribe.com
+As of early December 2013, HP have finally pulled the plug on their LightScribe support website – LightScribe.com

-This will mean that we can no longer get any updates for the LightScribe System Software, Simple Labeler or Template Labeler, but I’m sure we can, with the ingenuity of many minds of some great LightScribe fans worldwide, solve the issues that may lie ahead.
+This means that we will no longer get updates for the LightScribe System Software, Simple Labeler and Template Labeler.
+I’m sure we can, with the ingenuity of LightScribe fans worldwide, solve the issues that will lie ahead.

 LightScribe and Windows 10

-Despite no update in the System software and Free labeling software’s Windows 10 has not caused any more problems for LightScribe than Win 8.1.
+Despite no update in the System Software and Free labeling software, Windows 10 has not caused any more problems for LightScribe than Win 8.1.